-Two recent studies have found that a constituent of olives and olive oil inhibits the growth of breast cancer and the development of Alzheimer’s disease.
+Scientists have proven that olives are more than a bit healthy.
+Studies have found that a constituent of olives and olive oil inhibits the growth of cancer as well as deters the development of Alzheimer’s disease.

-The breast cancer research comes from scientists at the King Saud University.
-The researchers treated human breast cancer cells with a constituent of olives known as Oleuropein.
+More specifically to breast cancer, scientists at the King Saud University treated human breast cancer cells with another constituent of olives known as oleuropein.
 The testing found that Oleuropein produced genetic changes among breast cancer cells that serve to inhibit their ability to metastasize and grow throughout the body.

 The researchers concluded that: